 6. Rainbow Mountain & Crater Lake

-Walking & Mountain Biking trails that offer 360 degree views of the region.
+Head to Rainbow Mountain for walking & mountain biking trails that offer 360 degree views of the region.
 You will need a car to get here but you can choose a long walk up to the summit or check out Crater Lake if you have less time.

 A beautiful building in itself and located in the Government gardens - which is a beautiful setting.
 Wingspan has recently released 3 baby falcons in the gardens and you can spot these young ones flying around.